MichaelCurrin/netflix-assistant/README.md

 ### Clone

-Clone the repo.
+Clone the repo:

 ```sh
 $ git clone git@github.com:MichaelCurrin/netflix-assistant.git
 $ cd netflix-assistant
 ```

-There are no build or install steps, so continue below.
+There are no build or install steps!

+Continue below.

 ## Infrastructure